vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-subscribefunctions"></a>
 ## #subscribe(...@functions)
-adds new subscribers to #subscribers, each Subscriber#next returns next element of @functions.
+wraps each of @functions with Aerobus.Subscriber and adds to #subscribers.

 ```js
 var channel = aerobus().root,